-Beginning with the class of 2022, graduation requirements for special education students will include successful completion of four years of English, three years of math, three years of social studies, and three years of science.
+Graduation requirements for special education students will include-successful completion of four years of English, three years of math, three years of social studies, and three years of science.

 Students who complete a regular session in the Legislative Page Program of the general assembly at the state capitol will be credited 1⁄2 credit of social studies.